 Working from home can bring with it a number of challenges, whether they be in-home distractions or general technology frustrations.
-However, it can also be an isolating and even lonely experience, especially if you are new to it.
+However, it can also be an isolating and even lonely experience.

 So, what can you do to look after your wellbeing when working from home?
 How can you create healthy boundaries between your work and personal lives, stay mentally and physically healthy whilst still being a productive and effective worker?